Level/bench/README.md

 ### `batch-put`

+Perform concurrent `batch()` operations.
 Same as `put`, but in batches rather than singular puts.
-Perform concurrent `batch()` operations on random string keys and values.
 Options:

-- `-n`: amount of operations, default 1e6
-- `--batchSize`: default 1000
+- `--batchSize`: default 1000, must be a multiple of 10, maximum 1000
 - `--chained`: boolean flag, default false, use chained batch
 - `--concurrency`: default 1
-- `--valueSize`: size of value, as a number in bytes or string with unit (e.g. `--valueSize 1kb`)
+- Other options are the same as of the `put` benchmark, see above.

 ### `self-distribution`